tmp2tmp/eee/docs/hello_world.md

     //declares the type signature of the multi_func using type = void (const char*, Base&);
                      // polymorphic Base& is the virtual parameter
-                     //    *,&,&& are supported;   also return type is supported
+                     //    *,&,&& are supported;   also return types are supported

     //argument type selectors:  eventually confines the specialized function set using domains = tuple<